google/syzkaller/sys/README.md

 		optional number of pages (e.g. vma[7]), or a range of pages (e.g. vma[2-4])
-	"proc": per process int (see description below), type-options: underlying type, value range start, how many values per process
+	"proc": per process int (see description below), type-options: underlying type, value range start, how many values per process "text16", "text32", "text64": machine code of the specified bitness
 ```
 flags/len/flags also have trailing underlying type type-option when used in structs/unions/pointers.